0x9u/blackboxbackend/whats left.md

 - add give admin for guilds - done
 - add mentioning in msgs - sorta
     - remove duplicate mentions in one msg
-    - show total mentions in unread
+    - show total mentions in unread - done

-- redo files entity table
+- redo files entity table - done
-    - make it reference its own entities instead for better management
+    - make it reference its own entities instead for better management - Cancelled
+        - made it its own table instead

+- show member count

+- add public guilds
+    - sort by member count or new
+        - add guild bumping in future

 # PRIORITY